IBM 1401: History

+(For more information, see spooling.)
+Some later installations (e.g., at NASA) included the 1401 as a front-end peripherals controller to an IBM 7094 in a Direct Coupled System (DCS).

 Elements within IBM, notably John Haanstra, an executive in charge of 1401 deployment, supported its continuation in larger models for evolving needs (e.g., the IBM 1410) but the 1964 decision at the top to focus resources on the System/360 ended these efforts rather suddenly.

 IBM was facing a competitive threat from the Honeywell 200 and the 360's incompatibility with the 1401 design.
 IBM pioneered the use of microcode emulation, in the form of ROM, so that some System/360 models could run 1401 programs.

+Due to its popularity and mass-production, the IBM 1401 was often considered to be the first electronic mainframe computer to be introduced in various countries, such as Singapore (1963; for the Central Provident Fund Board) and South Korea (1967; for the Economic Planning Board).
 During the 1970s, IBM installed many 1401s in India and Pakistan where they were in use well into the 1980s.

 Two 1401 systems have been restored to operating order at the Computer History Museum in Mountain View, California.

-Spools of Magnetic tape were used for the pulley system that was turned by moving a crank handle.
-The machine only works when there is movement nearby.
-Because of the magnetic tapes breaking and getting stuck in the Spools, paper tape were used instead.
-Paper were created from Christmas tree logs that don't burn as easily as the dry foliage as friction could create sparks that could cause a fire inside of the machine.